The Seasonal Slow Living Way to Welcome Autumn

 6. Reflect on What you Harvested This Year

 Fall is the harvest time of year, so it’s also a great time of year to take stock of what you have harvested this year as well.
 I like to reflect on what I’ve learned, the progress I’ve made and then use this as a reset for considering what’s next.
 Where do I need to improve?
 Who do I want to become?
 What opportunities should I seek out that will help me grow in this way?
-Again, these are some good journal prompts.
-So maybe what I’ll do here is go ahead and add a list of the journal prompts from this video into the description for you.
+Again, these are some good journal prompts to help you re-set this time of year.

 7. Shift What You Eat

-All the things that we talked about feel nurturing, warming from the inside out, and I think that perhaps this is the reason why so many people go crazy with the fall vibes.
+Everything we talked about here in this post feels nurturing, warming from the inside out, and I think that perhaps this is the reason why so many people go crazy with the fall vibes.
 We spend way too much time being busy and doing things.
 I think we can use a lot more slowing down and nurturing in our lives.

 Leave a comment